devplayer0/fyp/report.md

 Listing \ref{lst:asm-loops} shows the test program that was used to compare the results of different calculation methods.
-The program represents a series of up to 3 nested `for`-loops, simulating different classes of performance for a problem.
+The program represents a series of up to 3 nested `for`-loops, simulating different classes of performance for a submission.
 The procedure for testing is to put a value in `r0` and call `test()`.
 The number of iterations will then be $n$, $n^2$ or $n^3$, depending on how many blocks are commented out.
 In listing \ref{lst:asm-loops} the value will be
-$n^2$, since the innermost loop is commented out.
+$n^2$, since the innermost loop is effectively disabled.

 ### Raw cycle count

-Given the previously discussed "absolute" nature of a cycle count (where a "relative" value is needed to compare solutions and place them on a scale), little time was spent considering a raw cycle count value for grading.
+Given the previously discussed "absolute" nature of a cycle count, where a "relative" value is needed to compare solutions and place them on a scale, little time was spent considering a raw cycle count value for grading.

 ### Bucket grading

-The idea of so-called "bucket grading" is to place a cycle count value of one of a number possible "buckets".
+The idea of so-called "bucket grading" is to place a cycle count value in one of a number of possible "buckets".
 Then, using a mapping function (in the mathematical sense), a relative grade value can be calculated.
 Having a specific mapping function for each bucket allows different "classes" of performance to be graded on different scales.